eridhobffry/paguyuban-next/NEXT_SPRINT_COMPONENT_REFACTOR_PLAN.md

 ## Next Sprint: Component Chunking & Refactor Plan

 Scope: Break down oversized Admin and Homepage components (>200 LOC) into smaller, composable parts for maintainability, sustainability, and readability.
+This plan feeds into the next sprint tracked in `NEXT_SPRINT_PLAN.md`.

 Principles